AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/enabling-contextual-content-variables-in-aem-sites-via-aemguides.md

 CCVAR allows authors to insert dynamic variables into their content, which are resolved at runtime based on the context.
 For example, variables like `((page_properties.pageTitle))` can dynamically pull the page title during content rendering.

-## How to Enable CCVAR in AEM Sites Generated from AEM Guides?
+## How to Enable CCVAR in AEM Sites pages generated from AEM Guides?

 Considering AEM Guides is used as the source of all content (including AEM Sites, PDF, or HTML5), to enable CCVARs on pages generated from AEM Guides, you need to use keywords to define the CCVAR name.
 To do this in Guides, define **keywords** in your DITA map using `<keydef>` elements.
 These keywords can correspond to dynamic values (or CCVAR names), allowing you to reference them in your DITA topics.